Chemical weed control uses herbicides and other chemicals to control weeds in specific situations, which are specified on the herbicide label.

 Herbicides must be used according to the directions for use on the Australia Pesticides and Veterinarian Medicines Authority registered label.

-Go to the Australian Pesticides and Veterinary Medicines Authority (APVMA) website for more information.
+For more information, go to the Australian Pesticides and Veterinary Medicines Authority (APVMA) website.

 There are a variety of techniques and equipment available to apply herbicides.